 “UNI-SOLAR® photo voltaic laminates (PVL) are flexible and lightweight laminates made exceptionally durable by encapsulation in UV stabilized polymers.
 The polymer encapsulation is partially constructed of durable ETFE, (example, Tefzel®) a high-light-transmissive polymer.”

-A 11 January article from Renewable Energy Access described a solar energy installation by American Energy Technologies, Inc. on a 350,000-sq.-ft. building.
+A 11 January article from Renewable Energy Access1 described a solar energy installation by American Energy Technologies, Inc. on a 350,000-sq.-ft. building.
 United Solar Ovonic, a wholly owned subsidiary of Energy Conversion Devices, Inc. supplied the photo voltaic laminates.

 Customers choose Uni-Solar, in part, for the non-reflective surface.
 Installers like that field installation is possible, thus there is less loss due to damage upon shipment and delivery.
 The laminate is lightweight and flexible; the easy Peel & Stick backing makes for easy application on smooth surfaces such as metal roofing.
 Architects like that the new bonding materials have a wide temperature range and are more durable.
 (Because there is no glass, there less risk of damage.)